thewtex/thesis/introduction/background_and_significance.rst

 Radiofrequency signal based characterization
 --------------------------------------------

-Quantitative ultrasound tissue characterization methods attempt to improve on simple B-mode texture analysis by removing system dependent features from an image to isolate tissue characteristics in the image [Lizzi1983]_.
+Quantitative ultrasound tissue characterization attempt to improve on simple B-mode texture analysis by removing system dependent features from an image to isolate tissue characteristics in the image [Lizzi1983]_.
 These images attempt to show tissue properties that influence ultrasound propagation and scattering